 Two Adults, Two Kids, Zero Waste

 Bea Johnson is often referred to as the mama of the zero-waste movement for good reason.
 Since 2008, her family of four has remained committed to axing their trash and helping “hundreds of thousands of others in enjoying a richer life based on experiences instead of stuff.”
 Weaning off all this “stuff” is another important factor that taps into the philanthropic goals of zero-waste living.
-Less waste will only come by way of less purchases, so zero-wasters tend to renounce materialism.
+Less waste will only come by way of fewer purchases, so zero-wasters tend to renounce materialism.

 One of the reasons why Bea is such a beloved lifestyle blogger is because she incorporates family life into everything she does.
 As previously mentioned, I live with my family.
 As much as I want to make drastic changes in the way I consume products, it isn’t always easy to convince my family members to do the same.
 Bea’s site is completely family-oriented which is very helpful to the zero-waste aspirers like myself who share a bathroom, kitchen, and living space with loved ones who need a little more incentivizing before taking a leap into low-waste living.